-Make public transport safer by offering digital queuing and ticketing
+Make public transport safer with digital queuing

 It felt like there was a collective national gasp of horror at the recent pictures of commuters crowded onto trains, tubes and buses.
 Surely, the outraged headlines suggested, people should be more considerate, especially in the face of government advice to ‘avoid public transport where possible’.